Electronic design automation

 Electronic design automation (EDA), also referred to as electronic computer-aided design (ECAD), is a category of software tools for designing electronic systems such as integrated circuits and printed circuit boards.
 The tools work together in a design flow that chip designers use to design and analyze entire semiconductor chips.
-Since a modern semiconductor chip can have billions of components, EDA tools are essential for their design; this article in particular describes EDA specifically with respect to integrated circuits (ICs).
+Since a modern semiconductor chip can have billions of components, EDA tools are essential for their design.
+A complete set of technologies are integrated in EDA tools, which have been expanded to software, hardware and design methodologies (such as through design services), this article in particular describes EDA specifically with respect to integrated circuits (ICs).

 History

 Early days

 The earliest electronic design automation is attributed to IBM with the documentation of its 700 series computers in the 1950s.

 IBM has developed one of the earliest computer-aided design (CAD) systems, known as Automated Logic Diagram (ALD), which was originally executed on the IBM 704 and 705 mainframe computers.
 The design process started with engineers manually drafting logic schematics, which were later transcribed onto standardized templates and converted into punch cards for digital processing.

 Although focused on mechanical geometry, General Motors’ DAC-1, built jointly with IBM, was among the earliest interactive, graphics-driven CAD systems and proved the practicality of screen-based editing for complex engineering data, an idea adopted by IC layout tools.

 Prior to the development of EDA, integrated circuits were designed by hand and manually laid out.
 Some advanced shops used geometric software to generate tapes for a Gerber photoplotter, responsible for generating a monochromatic exposure image, but even those copied digital recordings of mechanically drawn components.
 The process was fundamentally graphic, with the translation from electronics to graphics done manually; the best-known company from this era was Calma, whose GDSII format is still in use today.

-By the mid-1970s, developers started to automate circuit design in addition to drafting and the first placement and routing tools were developed; as this occurred, the proceedings of the Design Automation Conference catalogued the large majority of the developments of the time.
+In the early 1970s, developers started to automate circuit design in addition to drafting and the first placement and routing tools were developed.
+Because of the Cold War, developments often occurred in near parallel.
+In the Western world, the proceedings of the IEEE and the Design Automation Conference catalogued the large majority of the developments of the time, and by 1973 a large bibliography was needed to keep track of developments in the field.
+In the Soviet Union, progress was largely described in a series of books, starting in 1975.